Spinal Osteoarthritis (Degenerative Arthritis of the Spine)

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are also available over-the-counter in certain strengths.
 Examples include aspirin, naproxen sodium (Aleve), and ibuprofen (Motrin or Advil).
 NSAIDs uncommonly have serious side effects.
 Those include stomach irritation and bleeding, and less frequently, kidney damage.

 Topical ointments and creams are also available to treat pain.
-They are applied to the skin in the area that hurts.
+They are applied to the skin in the area that hurts, but generally, these are not effective.
 Examples of topical drugs include Ben-Gay and Aspercreme.

-Your doctor may also recommend prescription drugs to treat osteoarthritis.
-These may include prescription painkillers, mild narcotics, or injections of corticosteroids into the joint.
+Your doctor may also recommend prescription drugs to treat symptoms, as there are no medications that reverse the process.
+These may include prescription painkillers, mild narcotics, or injections of corticosteroids around the spinal column called epidural steroid injections.
+It is important to understand that these injections do not correct the underlying problem and are sometimes used without clear indication of long-term benefit.
 Oral steroids are not commonly used.
-Injections into the space surrounding the spinal cord are being used more often but do not correct the underlying problem and are sometimes used without clear indication of long-term benefit.

 Most cases of spinal osteoarthritis can be treated without surgery, but surgery is sometimes performed.
 Spinal osteoarthritis is one of the causes of spinal stenosis, or narrowing of the spinal canal.
 In cases where bladder and bowel function is impaired, where the nervous system is damaged, or when walking becomes very difficult, surgery will likely be recommended.